xuxiaowei-io/gitaly/README.md

 Almost all application code accesses Git repositories via Gitaly (with the exception of Rugged which we're working on removing).

-Besides "git over RPC", Gitaly offers an optional [high-availability solution](#high-availability).
+Besides "Git over RPC" functionality, Gitaly also offers an optional [high-availability solution](#high-availability).

 We are building features according to our [roadmap][roadmap].